ermongroup/cs228-notes/preliminaries/applications/index.md

 ## Translation

-Suppose that we now create another distribution $$p(x)$$ where the training set is paragraphs that were transcribed in both English and Chinese.
-We can use the model to generate an English sentence conditioned on the corresponding Chinese one (translation):
+Suppose that we have gathered a training set of paragraphs that were transcribed in both English and Chinese.
+We can build a probabilistic mode $$ p(y|x) $$ to generate an English sentence $$ y $$ conditioned on the corresponding Chinese sentence $$ x $$; this is an instance of *machine translation*.

 ![Neural Machine Translation](nmt-model-fast.gif)

 # Audio Models

-Like we did for NLP and images, we can also use probabilitic graphical models for audio applications.
-Suppose we construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sounds like human speech.
-We can then:
+We can also use probabilitic graphical models for audio applications.
+Suppose we construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sound like human speech.

 ## Upsampling or super-resolution